hannahpatellis/plume/README.md

 ## Intro

 Plume can be used in classrooms to quickly sort students into groups of a specified size.
-It also includes a countdown timer that allows input in minutes.
+It also includes a countdown timer that allows input in minutes and allows you to exclude absent students from group generation.

 It is responsive in design so that it can fit in a small portion of the screen while something like a slideshow is also being displayed.